License Conditions (EULA)

 4.5.
 The Customer is not authorized to transfer or lease usage rights or to relinquish the software or their server access to third parties with the exception of Participant use in accordance with the contractual terms.
 Companies associated with the Customer concerned are also considered third parties.

 4.6.
-The source code for any Snapview software or its disclosure or installation, Customer or Participant training Sessions, or any warranty of the Software’s suitability for the purposes intended by the Customer are not contractual items and are also not the subject of any other kind of obligation of Snapview.
+The source code for any Mikogo software or its disclosure or installation, Customer or Participant training Sessions, or any warranty of the Software’s suitability for the purposes intended by the Customer are not contractual items and are also not the subject of any other kind of obligation of Mikogo.

 4.7.
 The Customer is not authorized to edit or reprogram or modify any part of the software, or to rework it or reinstall it in another place.